 The Voices Network are a group of refugees and people seeking asylum in Scotland who have a desire to share their experiences with decision-makers, the media and the public.

 The Autonomous Centre of Edinburgh (ACE) exists to support and encourage people to take more control of their lives.
-We believe in people co-operating as equals to create a shared world free from exploitation.
-We work together in the spirit of mutual aid.

 Interfaith Scotland is a Scottish charity specialising in promoting and facilitating constructive engagement between different faith and belief communities across Scotland through dialogue, educational activities, civic engagement and the promotion of religious equality.